sindwerra/cs224v-project/docs/hf_agent_architecture.md

 ## What to Build Next
 - A minimal physician-entry UI (or worksheet) to submit Recommendation for a given episode.
 - A small job that changes Episode.status from `pending_doctor` → `communicated` when plan is sent.
-- Export these Mermaid diagrams to PNG/SVG for slides.